 You provide your users with a service that utilizes S3, such as a backup subscription, or a back-end service that you require your clients to upload files for processing.
 You want to give them a simple user interface to use when accessing their files.
 But you only use your S3 account, it is critical that different clients would never have access to each other files.

-You can use either the Yarkon Cloud Edition or the Yarkon Enterprise Edition to meet your requirements.
+You can use either Yarkon Cloud or Yarkon Server to meet your requirements.
 Make sure to set up your clients’ permissions as described in the document on setting up AWS for explicit client access.
-Using the Integrated Security Model will ensure that user permissions are controlled.
+Using the Integrated Security Model or the Federated Security Model will ensure that user permissions are controlled.